otfbm/docs/guides_getting_started.md

 !init begin
 ```

-Once that is done, we need to add a character to the initiative order onto whom we're going to attach the map.
-We recommend adding a dedicated character for this, instead of a player or a monster, to prevent the map from vanishing when a player exits combat, or a monster is killed.
+Once that is done, we need to add a combatant to the initiative order onto whom the map is going to be automatically attached.
+Attaching a map allows every change that's made to it to be saved.
+We recommend adding a dedicated combatant for this, instead of a player or a monster, to prevent the map from vanishing when a player exits combat, or a monster is killed.

-So our character is going to be called `DM`, but it can be called anything you want, `Map`, `Lair`, `Whatever`.
+So our combatant is going to be called `DM`, but it can also be `Map`.
+Either name triggers the automatic attachment of the map.
 And we’re going to set its initiative at 20 so it can also be used for Lair Actions, if needed:

 ```
 !i add 0 DM -p 20
 ```

+## 2. Launching the map and customizing it

-Next, we're going to attach the map itself to our `DM` character, to bring it up:
+Next, we're going to bring up the map:

 ```
-!map -mapattach DM
+!map
 ```

-Without attaching a map to a character, every time you run the `!map` command the previous changes or settings are lost and the map reverts to its default.
-This way everything is saved.

-## 2. Customizing the map

 Now that you have a map going, you're probably thinking that the default 10x10 grid isn't big enough.
 And you're right, we need to go bigger!
 So, let's try making it a 26x14 grid instead: